-Note: To use the mirroring feature of the XVM Volume Manager, you must purchase and install the appropriate FLEXIm license on IRIX or LK license on SGI ProPack 5 for Linux.
+Note: To use the mirroring feature of the XVM Volume Manager, you must purchase and install the appropriate FLEXIm license on IRIX or LK license on SGI ProPack 6 for Linux.
+For more information on LK, see the SGI ProPack 6 for Linux Service Pack 4 Start Here.